Mobility Panel - When Mobility Becomes a Societal Project

 Biography

 From 2016 to 2023, she served as Executive Director of KHEOPS, an international research consortium focused on the governance of major infrastructure projects.
-She currently holds the INFRA-S Chair and serves as:
+She currently holds the INFRA-S Chair and also serves as:

 Adjunct Professor at the University of Technology Sydney (Australia)